muthash/showcase/README.md

 ### Deliverable 3:

-By 11.15am ET, you should have submitted a 2-3 min video to show your results and next steps.
+By 11.30am ET, you should have submitted a 2-3 min video to show your results and suggest how this could be further developed, along with a link to your repo.

-### Deliverable 4:

-At 11.30am ET, you should have pushed your code to your own GitHub and sent the link to Ed.

 ## How will this be evaluated